KangGu96/Adv_decoder/README.md

 We provide a sample preprocessing notebook for annotating medical datasets.

 As for airline datasets, we refer to the word city dataset as a benchmark: https://github.com/datasets/world-cities

+# Preprocess for training the decoder

+Run preprocess_tokens.ipynb to generate input_ids etc. for LMs

+Run generate_embedding.ipynb to generate sentence embeddings for decoder

+# Train the Decoder